Genoa, the capital of Liguria , is much more than just a large port city, as many consider it.

 An hour-long boat trip also departs from the port area to discover the largest port in Europe and see it from a completely new point of view.

 You will come to visit the “Lanterna” , the symbolic lighthouse of Genoa, which in any case can also be reached with a nice walk by the sea.

-Turning your back to the sea and the port, the ancient one opens up before you historic center of Genoa and if you decide to go inside you will breathe a very different atmosphere and beauty: through the fascinating alleys of the historic center and along ancient noble palaces, you will discover real architectural jewels.
+Turning your back to the sea and the port, the ancient one opens up before you historical center of Genoa and if you decide to go inside, you will breathe in a very different atmosphere and beauty: through the charming carruggi of the historic center and past ancient stately palaces, you will discover real architectural gems.

 The Rolli palaces, elegant palaces of the Genoese noble families, Piazza De Ferrari , Palazzo Ducale , the Cathedral of San Lorenzo and many other wonderful points of interest which we will talk about on the pages of this site.